High Impact Practices (HIPs)

 These practices are called high impact because they have extensive research shown to improve student success particularly in enhanced academic achievements, engagement in educationally purposeful activities, increase student satisfaction and contribute to greater persistence and retention rates in courses and programs.
 HIPs also have been shown to increase the participation rate of underrepresented students (e.g., Indigenous, gender-diverse, students with disabilities, economically disadvantaged students, etc.) Many of these practices work in any discipline or subject area regardless of size or location of the institution.

 George Kuh, founding director of the National Survey of Student Engagement (NSSE), found 10 practices through his research on student engagement.
 The NSSE survey still is offered in the US and Canada for institutions to be a part of — including Vancouver Island University.
-See their report and comparison to other BC institutions on the key HIPs.
+See their report [PDF] and comparison to other BC institutions on the key HIPs.

 His seminal report written in 2008, “High-Impact Educational Practices: What They Are, Who Has Access to Them and Why They Matter, outlines the HIPs and their essential components.
 In 2016, Kuh added an 11th practice — ePortfolios.